 Storytelling is also the best marketing method these days as it shifts the focus from the product or service to the results and effects that it will bring into the lives of the customer.

 4. Tailor Your Presentation

 Your presentation should be unique and address the things that you care about and that you want to present.
 It should not become a scene where you are giving a standard presentation with empty phrases.

 Every audience and occasion is unique, and your presentation should be too.
 Don’t use presentation slides for different audiences in the same way.

-Fine-tune your performance, so that the people feel respected and you communicate on the same level.
-Another bad thing to do is trying to impress the audience with complicated language or rehearsed rhetoric.
+Fine-tune your performance so that the people feel respected and you communicate on the same level.
+Another bad thing to do is try to impress the audience with complicated language or rehearsed rhetoric.

 See your audience as partners and talk to them on the same level.
 The Presentation Champion presents how you start designing your own great-looking presentations.

 The fear of public speaking is a thing that many humans experience.
 The answer to this fear should not be to run away from challenges but to find a way to take on the task and to speak in front of people.